adamwulf/app-launch-guide/README.md

 - [ ] Set your go-live date to sometime in the future, don't let it auto-go-live
 - [ ] List of sites to submit your app as you enter Beta
-- [ ] Lits of sites to submit your app the few weeks before launch
+- [ ] List of sites to submit your app the few weeks before launch
 - [ ] Line up multiple sites to write about your app when it goes live

 ## Pitch to Review Sites